Frequently Asked QuestionsBack

 What do you buy?

 At Sell Your Gold we buy any item containing diamonds or precious metals such as gold, silver or platinum.
 Our four main categories are jewelry, watches, diamonds, and precious metals (including coins, too).
+We currently do not buy gold or silver plated item.

 |Watches, bracelets, chains, necklaces, earrings, rings||Men's and Women's Watches: Rolex, Breitling, TAG Heuer, Tiffany & Co., Piaget, etc.||Wedding rings, engagement rings||All gold, platinum, silver|